-- 10. The Town of Yountville has established social and economic interdependencies within the sphere and the SOI study area that are distinct from neighboring unincorporated areas.
-This MSR/SOI Update acknowledges these established community ties. - 11.
+- 10. Yountville has established social and economic interdependencies within the sphere of influence and the study area that are distinct from neighboring unincorporated areas.
+This sphere of influence update acknowledges these established community ties. - 11.
 The social and economic health of the area is measurably enhanced by the municipal services provided by the Town of Yountville.

-Present and Probable need for Public Facilities and

-Services of Disadvantaged Unincorporated Communities.
+Present and Probable need for Public Facilities and Services of Disadvantaged Unincorporated Communities.